A case for Case A: detailed look at binary black hole formation through stable mass transfer: Discussion

-Semi-convection also determines the radial expansion after the main-sequence of the primary star \citep{Georgy+13} and, through this, the amount of (partial) stripping \citep{Klencki+20}.
+Semi-convection also determines the post-main-sequence radial expansion of the primary star \citep{Georgy+13} and, through this, the amount of (partial) stripping \citep{Klencki+20}.
 This is crucial for the exclusion of Case B BBH progenitors, as the amount of stripping determines the maximum mass ratio change during the STAR+STAR phase, as discussed in Section \ref{sec:case_B}.
 The inefficient semi-convection in \posydon should lead to relatively efficient stripping, but despite this, we still find partial envelope stripping.
-With more efficient semi-convection ($\alpha_\mathrm{sc}\simgt10$), partial stripping would be more common, as the donor star is able to thermally readjust more rapidly.
-Thus, a smaller amount of mass can be transferred to the companion, making the formation of STAR+BH systems that can merge within the Hubble time through SMT more difficult.
+With more efficient semi-convection ($\alpha_\mathrm{sc}\simgt10$), the donor star is able to thermally readjust more rapidly, and partial stripping would be more common.
+Thus, a smaller amount of mass would be transferred to the companion, making the formation of STAR+BH systems that can merge within the Hubble time through SMT more difficult.
+While the previous work on semi-convection and mass transfer stability \citep{Wellstein+01, Schootemeijer+19} considers a slightly lower mass range of massive stars at the high end of the metallicity range for BBH merger formation in \posydon, the effects remain qualitatively similar for the higher-mass systems that dominate our BBH merger population.
+More efficient semi-convection will make it more difficult to produce BBH mergers through Case B mass transfer, further supporting the dominance of Case A in BBH merger formation from the SMT channel.